ddeville/block-lldb-script/README.md

-### A Python script for lldb to disassemble an Objective-C block
+### A Python script to disassemble an Objective-C block in lldb
 =================

 A Python script for `lldb` that prints an Objective-C block signature and disassemble its invoke function.